msghaleb/AzureMonitorHackathon/challenges/solution4.md

 You can search for Rob, should find it in the logs!

 ![](https://github.com/msghaleb/AzureMonitorHackathon/raw/master/images/image102.png)
-First person to post a screen shot of the live log with the exception message wins the challenge :-)
+First person to post a screenshot of the live log with the exception message wins the challenge :-)